audunhalland/unimock/unimock/README.md

 ```

 The dependency from `fn a` to `fn b` is completely abstracted away, and in test mode the `deps: &impl X` gets substituted with `deps: &Unimock`.
-Unimock is only concerned with the testing side of the picture.
+But Unimock is only concerned with the _testing_ side of the picture.
+The previous code snippet is at the extreme end of the loosely-coupled scale: _No coupling at all!_
+It shows that unimock is merely a piece in a larger picture.
-To wire all of this together to a full-fledged runtime solution without too much boilerplate, reach for the _[entrait pattern](https://docs.rs/entrait)_.
+To wire all of this together into a full-fledged runtime solution, without too much boilerplate, reach for the _[entrait pattern](https://docs.rs/entrait)_.

 ### Combining release code and mocks: Spying
 Unimock can be used to create arbitrarily deep integration tests, mocking away layers only indirectly used.